YunzhiZhang/glance-tools/docs/ccdc_viz.rst

 -  Visualize images predicted from the temporal segments.
 -  Visualize change information.

-The tool use in this tutorial can be found
+The tool used in this tutorial can be found
 `here <https://glance.earthengine.app/view/visualizeccd>`__.

 The tool might look like in the image below when you load it for the first time.